Chart Color Schemes

 Infrastructure

-Port Kennedy has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally
+Port Kennedy has moderate levels of nearby infrastructure activity, ranking in the 46thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects that could affect this region.
-Key initiatives include Kennedy Bay Coastal Community, Port Kennedy Industrial Estate, Koorana Reserve Sports Complex Upgrade, and DHA Defence Housing Program - Rockingham.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely to impact the area.
+Key projects are Kennedy Bay Coastal Community, Port Kennedy Industrial Estate, Koorana Reserve Sports Complex Upgrade, and DHA Defence Housing Program - Rockingham.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.